jadh2015/jadh2015.github.io/index.md

 resources in the Humanities.

 #### Important dates:
-	- Call for paper deadline:  May 7th, 2015
+	- Call for papers deadline:  May 7th, 2015
 	- Notification of acceptance:  May 30th, 2015

 See ["Call for Papers"]({{ site.baseurl }}call) for details.